AndersDeath/diary2/000-current.md

 # 12 November - Saturday - Gündoğan - Turgutreis - Bodrum - 44 day of immigration

 Today we had a cheatmeal!
 I like this day type.
 I eat a lot of junk food and I am happy.
 I got cookies, burger, coffee, and fahitas.
+It's georgious!